 SAM is both accurate and flexible

-With 1.1 billion masks across 11 million images, SA-1B is 6x larger than the next biggest open-source dataset, OpenImages v5.
-So many images and segmentations can generalize across most domains quite well.
+SA-1B contains 1.1 billion masks across 11 million images, making it six times larger than the next biggest open-source dataset, OpenImages v5.
+This scale helps the model generalize well across most domains

-Moreover, as mentioned above, SAM accepts several types of prompts: point clicks, bounding boxes, freeform masks, and even text inputs if connected to generative AI, such as ChatGPT.
+As noted above, this foundational model supports different types of prompts: point clicks, bounding boxes, freeform masks, and even text inputs when linked with generative AI tools like ChatGPT.
 This capability makes SAM adapt easily to different tools, workflows, and user preferences.

 No wonder that almost all data annotation platforms some form of support for SAM-based data annotation.